 Here, we take a closer look at holiday pay, how it has been affected by the pandemic, and what you are entitled to.

 Who is entitled to holiday pay?

 Nearly all workers are entitled to holiday pay.
-All workers (including those on zero-hour or irregular hour contracts) are legally entitled to 5.6 weeks of paid holiday as a minimum.
+All workers (including those on zero-hour or irregular-hour contracts) are legally entitled to 5.6 weeks of paid holiday as a minimum.
 The only workers who are not are those who are self-employed.
-If you are an employee of a businesses, this is the minimum level of holiday pay that you should receive.
+If you are an employee of the business, this is the minimum level of holiday pay that you should receive.